User Generated Content Examples: 16 Inspiring Galleries

 Some products are more difficult than others to sell online.
 For example, cameras are not so much about what the product looks like, but rather the images it produces.
 What better way to validate this than by implementing UGC of professional photographers and photography aficionados?
 Casanova Foto uses a UGC gallery to provide examples of the stunning images these cameras can capture.

 In a way, implementing UGC on their website creates an artist space, which allows the community to exchange their work and help guide a well-informed purchase.
-For more information about how this brand is successfully leveraging Flowbox as part of their marketing strategy take a look at our Casanova Foto case study.

 In 2020, Hunkemöller made the strategic decision to integrate User Generated Content (UGC) into their eCommerce journey through the use of Flowbox.
 As a result, their website now boasts an extensive array of UGC, which has notably contributed to increased sales among their shoppers.